Cibotium chamissoi

 General

-Hāpuʻu are in the genus Cibotium, which, in turn, is the sole genus in the family Cibotiaceae.
-Currently (2025), the genus has 11 species, distributed between Hawaiʻi (four species and a named hybrid), Southeast Asia (five species), and the cloud forests of Central America and Mexico (two species) [WikipediA;Cibotium].
+Hāpuʻu is in the genus Cibotium, which, in turn, is the sole genus in the family Cibotiaceae.
+Currently (2026), the genus has 11 species, distributed between Hawaiʻi (four species and a named hybrid), Southeast Asia (five species), and the cloud forests of Central America and Mexico (two species) [WikipediA;Cibotium].

 Feral pigs have had a devastating impact on hāpuʻu populations.
 The pigs regularly consume the starchy inner core of the fern, often leading to its death [Pratt 2005].
 However, according to Little and Skolmen [1989], hāpuʻu are resilient plants and can withstand damage by cattle or uprooting by feral pigs so long as the growing tip harboring the fiddlehead(s) isn't destroyed.